lemontea888/node-sqlcipher-win/README.md

 **Note:** the  [Sequelize](http://docs.sequelizejs.com) must be [installed](https://github.com/sequelize/sequelize#installation) before use

-and database file 'SQLite3.DB' msut be created use the ` /usage-example/usage-sqlite.js ` file.
+and database file 'SQLite3.DB' must be created use the ` /usage-example/usage-sqlite.js ` file.

 ```